 |Electronic Information System for International Law (EISIL)

-Although it has not been updated since 2013, EISIL is still a good place to start your research if you are looking for a major multilateral treaty concluded during the 20th or the 21st century.
-EISIL provides citations to multilateral treaties and links to the full texts thereof.
-If you encounter a broken link, you can still use the citation information provided to retrieve the text of the treaty from a full-text source.
-Bear in mind that EISIL's coverage of multilateral treaties is selective, not comprehensive.
+EISIL is a good place to start your research if you are looking for major multilateral treaties concluded during the 20th or the 21st century.
+It provides basic information about each treaty, including the dates of signature and entry into force, citations to full-text sources, and links for accessing the full text online.
+Cautionary Note: The EISIL database is in the process of being updated and migrated to a new platform.
+Many links to the full texts of treaties are temporarily broken.
+If you encounter a broken link, you can still use the citation information provided to retrieve the treaty from a full-text source.

 |1900-2013, plus a few older treaties.||Online only.||EISIL website

-If you know the exact name of the treaty, use the Advanced Search and restrict your search to the title field.
-Alternatively, you may browse for the treaty by topic.
+If you know the exact name of a treaty, use the Advanced Search and restrict your search to the title field.
+Alternatively, you may browse for treaties by subject.
 As you drill down through the sub-topics, look for the name of the treaty under the heading "Primary Documents."
-To view basic information about the treaty, including citations to full-text sources, click on the link labeled "More Information."
-If available, a link to access the full text of the treaty online is provided.
+Click on the link labeled "More Information" below the treaty name to view key information, including citations to full-text sources.
+Links to the full texts of treaties also are provided.
+(See cautionary note to the left.)

 |Cumulative Index to the U.N.
 Treaty Series

-Each issue of the Cumulative Index to the U.N.T.S. can be downloaded in PDF format.
-To search for the name of a treaty or by keyword across all issues of the index, it is preferable to use HeinOnline (see below).
+Each volume of the Cumulative Index to the U.N.T.S. can be downloaded in PDF format.
+It is also possible to search by keyword across all volumes of the index.
+For greater precision when searching the Cumulative Index, it is preferable to use HeinOnline (see below).

 HeinOnline's World Treaty Library